 Salads aren’t just about tomatoes and cucumbers.
 Virtually any vegetables will work – try mixing raw and cooked veggies to create unexpected, colorful combinations.
 Fresh herbs are always a good idea, and I often reach into the fridge for vegetables from last night’s dinner.
 It’s a great way to use those leftovers and waste less food.
 Chopped fruit is another way to get color, flavor and a burst of nutrients.

 Here are some examples of combinations:

 – Blanched green beans, raw corn kernels, roasted eggplant

 – Shredded raw carrots and radishes, roasted cauliflower and fennel

 – Fresh peaches, avocado slices, minced jalapeños,

-In my Gorgeous Golden Beet Salad I used golden beets, red cabbage and green basil for beauty and flavor.
-(Recipe at the end of this post.)
+In my golden beet salad I combined the gold with red cabbage and green basil for beauty and flavor.

 3. Load up on protein

 Salads without protein belong next to your dinner – not as a substitute for dinner.
-If your salad is going to be your whole meal, be sure to add plenty of protein.
+If your salad is going to be a whole meal, be sure to add plenty of protein.

 Here are some ideas (and combining a few of these together is a great idea):